davidawad/davidawad.github.io/src/pages/about.md

 <p class="message">

-David Awad is a Founding Partner of AxeThrow doing late-stage venture capital LBOs and M&A. He's also a
+David Awad is a Founding Partner of AxeThrow doing leveraged buyouts of venture backed startups and M&A.

 Developer Evangelist and Blockchain Venture Startup Mentor at R3 (https://R3.com) and also a Co-Founder of Archangel Raphael's Mission (https://arm.gives).